bisgardo/share-square/README.md

 The app will open in a browser automatically and the contents refresh whenever the source files change.

+Minor caveat: Due to the way that they're initialized, tooltips will not behave properly after a hot-reload (i.e. they will fall back to the way that the browser displays title text by default).

 ## Docker

 Build image based on `nginx`: